 There are plenty of all-inclusive resorts, as well as budget hotels.
 Many luxury beachfront resorts offer a private beach with free parasols and sun loungers, as well as included daily breakfast, lunch and dinner.

-Best places to stay in Antalya in Belek:
+Best places to stay in Antalya in Belek for first-timers:

 The ancient city of Olympos is one of the popular places to visit in Antalya for nature lovers, attracting lots of backpackers, couples, families, and hippies, because it has wonderful nature, beautiful beaches, as well as the historical site and ruins.

 Located in the Kumluca district, close to Çiralı and Kemer, Olympos Beach is a natural pebble beach with crystal clear blue water.
 It is the place to see the loggerhead, caretta caretta turtles lay their eggs on the beach.